JarJarBernie/jimmybox/README.md

 ## Shopware ready
 - use PHP 7 Performance in Shopware Development

 - 5x faster during development than 5.6

 - IonCube Loader for PHP 7

+##### Tip: Try NFS share instead of the synced folder.
+Just uncomment in your Vagrantfile

 ## Features
 - Ubuntu 14.04 LTS (Trusty Tahr)